zwave-js/zwave-js-ui/docs/usage/setup.md

 - **Log enabled**: Enable logging for Z-Wave JS UI
 - **Log level**: Set the log level (Error, Warn, Info, Verbose, Debug, Silly)
 - **Log to file**: Enable this to store the logs to a file
+- **Disable changelog**: Disable the changelog popup on new releases
+- **Notify on new releases**: Enable this to receive a notification when a new release is available

 ### Device values configuration